The Live-In Kitchen

 How to store double chocolate chip muffins

-These mini chocolate muffins can be stored in an airtight container at room temperature for up to 4 days.
+Although these mini chocolate muffins are best enjoyed the day they are made, they can be stored in an airtight container at room temperature for up to 4 days.

 Tips for customizing mini chocolate muffins